 Treatment machines may need to be closed for maintenance.
 If you need treatment on those days, the staff will inform you.

-Due to other patients receiving treatment. please inform the radiation therapists as soon as possible if you need to change an appointment or are running late.
+Due to the number of other patients receiving treatment as well, please inform the Radiation Therapists as soon as possible if you need to change an appointment or are running late.